-- 52. No Scheme of Arrangements has been approved by the competent authority in terms of Section 230 to 237 of Companies Act, - 53.
-The Group has not advanced/loaned/invested funds(either borrowed funds or share premium or any other sources or kind of funds) to any other person(s) or entity(ies) including foreign entities (intermediaries) with understanding (whether recorded in writing or otherwise) that the intermediary shall - Directly or indirectly lend or invest in other persons or entities identified in any other matter whatsoever by or on behalf of the Group (Ultimate Beneficiaries) or - ii) Provide any guarantee or security or the like to or on behalf of the Ultimate Beneficiaries. - 54.
-The Group has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Group shall - Directly or indirectly lend or invest in other persons or entities identified in any matter whatsoever by or on behalf of Funding Party (Ultimate Beneficiaries) or - Provide any guarantee, security or the like on behalf of Ultimate Beneficiaries. - 55.
-The Group does not have any transaction not recorded in the books of accounts that has been surrendered or disclosed as income during the year, in the tax assessments under the Income Tax Act, 1961. - 56.
-Amount in the Financial Statements are presented in ₹ lakhs except for per share data and as other-wise stated.
-Figures in brackets are in respect of previous year wherever applicable.
-Previous years figures have been regrouped/rearranged wherever considered necessary.
+52. No Scheme of Arrangements has been approved by the competent authority in terms of Section 230 to 237 of Companies Act, 2013.

+- 53. The Group has not advanced/loaned/invested funds(either borrowed funds or share premium or any other sources or kind of funds) to any other person(s) or entity(ies) including foreign entities (intermediaries) with understanding (whether recorded in writing or otherwise) that the intermediary shall - Directly or indirectly lend or invest in other persons or entities identified in any other matter whatsoever by or on behalf of the Group (Ultimate Beneficiaries) or - Provide any guarantee or security or the like to or on behalf of the Ultimate Beneficiaries. - 54.
+The Group has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Group shall - Directly or indirectly lend or invest in other persons or entities identified in any matter whatsoever by or on behalf of Funding Party (Ultimate Beneficiaries) or - Provide any guarantee, security or the like on behalf of Ultimate Beneficiaries.